HoangHoan04/HoangHoan04/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on some exciting projects using React and .NET
+- 🔭 I’m currently working on some exciting projects using React and Nest
 - 🌱 Studying Information Technology at SaiGon University
 - 💬 Ask me about **Web Development**, **API Design**.
 - 📫 Reach me at: **hoanghoanpineapple04@gmail.com**